It is well known that the three body problem does not have a general

 recent developments and refinements of theoretical techniques with the help

-of ever-increasing computing resources.
-Efforts are being
+of ever-increasing computing resources

 made to extend the calculations to full four-body muonic